 There are a ton of email marketing service tools out there to help you with your email marketing, some of which are completely free.
 But, it's important to note, not all free email marketing tools offer the same features.

-As a new business, you're probably most concerned with how many emails you're able to send, which features you have access to, and whether you can upgrade your account as your business grows.
+As someone working for a new business, you're probably most concerned with how many emails you're able to send, which features you have access to, and whether you can upgrade your account as your business grows.

 You're probably also thinking about deliverability, and whether your emails will be consistently delivered to your contacts' inboxes.
 Plus, you likely want a tool that's both easy-to-use and doesn't require advanced technical skills.